-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

 Assessment Feedback: Students will receive regular targeted feedback on their work through verbal, written and online media.
 Students will also be trained in self-reflection and peer support to enhance the student-generated feedback.
 Students will also be supported in making best use of feedback available.
 Failure Redemption: A suitable supplementary attempt will be permitted on relevant assessment in line with University policy.